Driving technological change at one of Canada’s oldest banks

 Sharon Ritchie, MBA '99

 Sharon Ritchie never pictured herself working past her 20s, so she’s just as surprised as anyone by how high up the corporate ladder she’s climbed.
-Ritchie, a Toronto-based vice president with the Royal Bank of Canada (RBC), married when she was just 19 and planned to stay home and raise children while her husband worked.
+Ritchie, a Toronto-based vice president with the Royal Bank of Canada (RBC), was married when she was just 19 and wanted a family.
+Until then, she thought she’d get a job and be a secondary income for their household.

 “They hired me on the spot,” she says.
-“I didn’t think I needed a career, but then I started switching jobs every couple of years.”
+“I didn’t think I needed a career, but then starting quickly working my way through new and ever-more challenging roles.
+It was an incredible opportunity to build my skillset and capabilities within the same company.”

 “I was apprehensive,” she says.
 “I knew what I was doing at the branch.
 Head office seemed like a big black hole and I didn’t know what it would be like.”

 She was only supposed to stay a year but ended up loving the challenges that came with helping grow RBC’s business on a national level.
 It also gave her a taste of the corporate life— and she wanted more.
-However, there was one problem: landing a coveted vice president spot at the company would require post-secondary education.
-She had been taking night classes to improve her skills, but it wasn’t enough.
+She wanted to continue growing at RBC, while protecting her family time and thought an MBA would be the best way to ensure that and give her the job security she was also after.

 In 1997, Ritchie, who by this time had two young children, enrolled in Athabasca University’s online MBA program—she only needed a high school diploma and management experience to be accepted—in part, because it allowed her to continue working full-time at RBC and raise a family.
 Most of the work was virtual.